How Much PT School Costs and Ways of Paying for It

 6. FAFSA

-The FAFSA is a free form that’s completed by current and prospective PT students to determine their eligibility for federal financial aid like some of the loans, scholarships and programs mentioned above.
+The FAFSA is a free form that’s completed by current and prospective PT students to determine their eligibility for federal financial aid, including loans, scholarships, and the programs mentioned above.

 Take a look at this FAFSA guide for more information about what the FAFSA is, which types of financial aid you may be eligible for, the criteria that can be expected in order to receive funds, and important dates to know.